Area-53-Robotics/53D-High-Stakes-Notebook/template/components/decision-matrix.typ

       hlinex(start: 1, end: choices.len() + 1, stroke: black),

       [],
-      ..for choice in totaled_choices {
+      ..for choice in totaled-choices {
         (choice.at(0),)
       },
       ..for criterion in criteria.enumerate() {
         (
           criterion.last().first(),
-          ..for choice in totaled_choices {
+          ..for choice in totaled-choices {
             (choice.at(criterion.first() + 1),)
           }
         )
       },
       cellx(fill: gray.lighten(10%))[Score],
-      ..for choice in totaled_choices {
+      ..for choice in totaled-choices {
         (choice.last(),)
       },
     )